GabeStah/gremlin-chaos-monkey/src/index.md

 - **No Recovery Capabilities**: A big reason why Chaos Engineering encourages performing the smallest possible experiments is so any repercussions are somewhat contained.
 Unlike some other [tools and services][/alternatives], Chaos Monkey doesn't provide any safety net features, such as a Halt All button.
 If something goes wrong, it's entirely up to you and your team to recognize and resolve it.
 - **No User Interface**: As with most open source projects, Chaos Monkey is entirely executed through the command line, scripts, and configuration files.
 If your team wants an interface, it's up to you to build it.
-- **Limited Auditing Tools**: By itself, Chaos Monkey doesn't provide much auditing information.
-Spinnaker supports a framework for creating your own Chaos Monkey auditing through its [Echo](https://github.com/spinnaker/echo) events microservice, but you'll generally be required to create your own [custom auditing tools](https://netflix.github.io/chaosmonkey/Tracker/) to get much info out of Chaos Monkey.
+- **Limited Helper Tools**: By itself, Chaos Monkey fails to provide many useful functions such as auditing, outage checking, termination tracking, and so forth.
+Spinnaker supports a framework for creating your own Chaos Monkey auditing through its [Echo](https://github.com/spinnaker/echo) events microservice, but you'll generally be required to either integrate with Netflix's [existing software](https://netflix.github.io/) or to create your own [custom tools](https://netflix.github.io/chaosmonkey/Tracker/) in order to get much info out of Chaos Monkey.

 ## Guide Chapters